-If you choose Medicare Part C, you will still have Medicare Part A, Part B and possibly Part D but all the benefit will come from a private insurance company.
+If you choose Part C, you will still have the benefits of Part A, Part B and possibly Part D but all the benefits will come from a private insurance company.

-There will also be an additional premium by choose Part C aka Medicare Advantage.
+There may also be an additional premium by choosing Part C.

-People will select Medicare Advantage because they will receive some extra benefits for a higher premium.
+People will usually select an Advantage plan because they will receive some extra benefits.

-The alternative is to select original Medicare and then choose a Medigap plan aka Medicare Supplements.
+The alternative is to select original Medicare and then choose a Medigap plan aka Med Supp.